danlin604/bpi-finite-state/README.md

 ## Have test cases been written

-Test cases are written Jest under `bpi-finite-state.test.js`.
+Test cases are written in Jest under `bpi-finite-state.test.js`.

 ## How is the code organized